Orientational ordering and correlations in a quasi-one-dimensional hard-dumbbell fluid: Results

 The ODF is given by Eq.~\eqref{ODF}.
 It is plotted in Fig.~\ref{fig:ODF} for densities $\rho = 0.40$, $0.91$, $0.93$, $0.95$, $0.97$, and $0.98$.
 At low densities (represented by $\rho = 0.40$ in Fig.~\ref{fig:ODF}), the ODF is nearly uniform, $f(\varphi) \approx 1/\pi$, with a shallow maximum at $\varphi = 0$.
 As the density increases (see $\rho = 0.91$), the distribution becomes increasingly concentrated within the interval $-\pi/6 \le \varphi \le \pi/6$, and the maximum at $\varphi = 0$ becomes more pronounced.
 At $\rho = \rho_b \simeq 0.93$, this maximum flattens, and for larger densities a local minimum develops at $\varphi = 0$, flanked by two symmetric maxima.
 Upon further increasing the density, these maxima shift toward $\varphi = \pm \pi/6$, and $f(\varphi)$ becomes progressively more localized around these orientations.

 This evolution can be understood in terms of the interplay between orientational and packing entropy.
 At low and moderate densities, orientational entropy dominates: fluctuations around $\varphi = 0$ are most easily accommodated because they avoid angular regions where the contact distance increases rapidly, and the ODF therefore remains unimodal.
-As the density increases, the system must reduce its average contact distance in order to sustain further compression, favoring closer alignment and signaling the growing dominance of packing entropy.
+As the density increases, the system must reduce its average contact distance to sustain further compression, favoring closer alignment and signaling the growing dominance of packing entropy.

 Near $\rho \simeq 0.93$, the available free volume becomes so limited that fluctuations around $\varphi = 0$ are strongly suppressed, whereas they remain comparatively less costly near the degenerate minima of the contact distance at $\varphi = \pm \pi/6$.
 Beyond this point, orientational entropy is maximized by concentrating probability weight near $\pm \pi/6$, where fluctuations entail a smaller loss of free volume.
 As a result, the ODF becomes bimodal, with two symmetric peaks that progressively shift toward $\pm \pi/6$ as $\rho \to 1$.
-This behavior represents a continuous, geometry-driven analogue of an isotropic--nematic-like crossover.

 The density $\rho_b \simeq 0.93$, at which $f(\varphi)$ changes from unimodal ($\rho < \rho_b$) to bimodal ($\rho > \rho_b$), is directly related to the loop observed in $P/P_{\rm T}$ in Fig.~\ref{fig:EOS}.
 Both features originate from the same competition between orientational and packing entropy.
 For densities above $\rho_b$, packing entropy can increase at the expense of orientational entropy, causing the pressure to grow more slowly with density.